mkrd/Swift-BigInt/README.md

 ## Installation
-Simply drag all .swift file into your project!
+Simply drag all .swift files into your project!

 That's it ;)